-The New Earth Resiliency Training Module (NERTM) is a series of tours, workshops and sessions organized by artist Tattfoo Tan that highlight climate change, preparedness and resiliency by training self-reliance and the ethos of living closer to the earth within an urban environment.
+The New Earth Resiliency Training Module (NERTM) is a series of tours, workshops and sessions organized by artist Tattfoo Tan that highlight climate change, preparedness, and resiliency by training self-reliance and the ethos of living closer to the earth within an urban environment.
 The project explores these and related topics in the context of Freshkills Park and Staten Island communities.
-These programs are made possible by an Original Work Grant from Staten Island Arts, with public funding from the New York State Council on the Arts.

 Meditation Walk with Thupten Phuntsok and The Jacques Marchais Museum of Tibetan Art

-Venerable Thupten Phuntsok and artist Tattfoo Tan led their second meditative nature walk through Freshkills Park.
-Participants practiced engagement with the world through walking meditation.
-They used a water bowl technique that offers an additional level of awareness.
+Venerable Thupten Phuntsok and artist Tattfoo Tan have led three meditative nature walk through Freshkills Park.
+Meditation is the practice of calming one’s mind and focusing

 Adirondack Pack Basket Workshop

 Participants learned how to make their own pack baskets during a free two-day workshop with Linda Scherz Allen of Adirondack Basketry.
 Pack baskets are woven by hand using techniques that have been passed down through generations.
 Wilderness guides, hunters and trappers used the pack basket to carry what they took with them into the woods.

 Shelter Building Workshop (at Freshkills Park Discovery Day)

 Tattfoo worked with Urban Park Rangers to demonstrate shelter building techniques during a Discovery Day event at the park.

 “Horo” Group Ride (at Freshkills Park Discovery Day)